Vaudeville represents the almost universal longing for laughter,

 An historical overview of the development of Burlesque.

-during the Edwardian era.
+Edwardian era.
 By then, from humble beginnings, it had blossomed into a wonderful diversity of forms.
-Described
+Described below are

-below are the principal of these as they were known and understood in Edwardian times.
-Note that the division between these
+the principal of these as they were known and understood in Edwardian times.
+Note that the division between these forms was

-forms was often blurred, and that whilst many of them still exist today they may have undergone some shift in style and/or
+often blurred, and that whilst many of them still exist today they may have undergone some shift in style and/or interpretation

-A form of satiric play often parodying the theatrical
+since that era.
+Burlesque A form of satiric play often parodying the theatrical conventions

-conventions of the day and making fun of a more serious work.
-The British burlesque differed greatly from the American entertainment
+of the day and making fun of a more serious work.
+The British burlesque differed greatly from the American entertainment of

 at the minor theatres or as a sidebill, which arose to exploit a loophole in the licensing laws.
 Technically, any play in